Whatcom Community College

 Do you identify as belonging to a group that has been recognized as underrepresented in the healthcare fields, including ethnic, racial, socioeconomically and geographically disadvantaged, or LGBTQ?

-Search our map to find information on summer camps, shadowing opportunities, after school programs, workshops, internships, college access programs, and more!
+Visit The Northwest Health Career Path to find information on summer camps, shadowing opportunities, after school programs, workshops, internships, college access programs, and more!
 Pathway Programs help people “try on” roles and learn more about different career options and pathways to leadership positions.
 These programs can also help you build a resume and support your educational and career goals as you advance in your education.

 The resources page also provides a list of other great programs in the region to help you on your way to a career in healthcare.
-To search our listed pathway programs, check out our NWHCP map here!

 Summer is a great time to explore and gain experiential learning.
 Summer programs give hands-on interactions that highlight the rewards and excitement of many types of healthcare careers

-University of Washington SHPEP: February 5, 2021 deadline
+University of Washington SHPEP

-University of Washington – Summer Teen Program
+University of Washington – Youth and Teen Program

 Western Washington University College Quest

 A true immersive college experience – from residence hall to classroom – gives high school students the chance to take a real college course, earn 1 university credit, gain valuable college success information, and form extraordinary social connections.
-Students who complete this program get an advantage as they plan for their academic future
+Students who complete this program get an advantage as they plan for their academic future.

 Providence High School Summer Program